4d-go-mobile/sdk/docs/CustomActionParameterRowInputControl.md

 #### According to the input control name provide an Eureka row

-For that you must create the `YourNameRowService` class, which implement the protocol `ActionParameterCustomFormatRowBuilder` to build a `Row` according to `format` value, the one defined in manifest.json.
+For that you must create the `YourNameRowService` class, which implement the protocol `ActionParameterCustomFormatRowBuilder` to provide an Eureka `Row` according to the passed `format` value, the one defined in manifest.json.

 Here an example using standard Eureka DataRow but with a provided date formatter